Select Recent WKU Meteorology News:

 The WKU local student chapter of the American Meteorological Society/National Weather Association was originally established as an AMS chapter only in 2007.
 In 2012 we began a joint chapter of both the AMS & the NWA.
 The local chapter serves as the meteorological professional organization on campus.
 We hold monthly meetings and have had NWS employees, alumni such as Tony Bedel, and our own professor Dr. Durkee to come speak to students.
 Recent activities for the chapter have included attending the AMS annual meeting in Austin, TX, participating in Relay for Life, & volunteering with the NWS Nashville at the Nashville Severe Weather Awareness Day.
-During the summer of 2013, the chapter hosted its 1st annual Weather Camp for middle school students and plans are being made for the 2014 weather camp.
+During the summer of 2013, the chapter hosted its 1st annual Weather Camp for middle school students with the 2nd annual Weather Camp being held since then during the summer of 2014.
 The local chapter has also encouraged social engagement through bowling nights and going out for dinner with some of our professional guests.
 Finally, we have made recent visits to the NWS offices in Louisville and Nashville as well.

 **Elementary Severe Weather Awareness Picture Contest**

 Congratulations to Karlyle Sullivan who is a 3rd grader at Greathouse Shryock Elementary School in Louisville!
 Great job Karlyle!

 Recent activities have included attending the 2013 AMS annual meeting in Austin, TX where several presented research, volunteering/attending the 2013 Nashville Severe Weather Awareness Day.
 Last fall the chapter raised money for and participated in the WKU Relay for Life event and more recently the chapter successfully hosted the first ever student run Weather Camp which was for ages 10 -14.